rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 **The Evolution Toward True Augmentation**

-The ultimate trajectory moves beyond multiplication toward genuine augmentation—capabilities that exceed what you could do alone regardless of time.
+The ultimate trajectory moves beyond multiplication toward genuine augmentation-capabilities that exceed what you could do alone regardless of time.
 AI that identifies patterns you would never notice.
 Research that synthesizes perspectives you would never encounter.
 Analysis that reveals connections beyond human cognitive capacity.

 Augmented leaders will not simply do more of what they currently do.
 They will do things that were previously impossible: maintain relationships at scales that exceed human memory, make decisions informed by analysis too complex for human cognition, anticipate developments through pattern recognition beyond human capability.